As Halloween Approaches, A Look At Health Benefits Of A 'Safe Scare'

 DALLAS (CBSDFW.COM) – It’s the time of year for haunted houses and horror movies, and it turns out there may well be some health benefits to giving yourself a good scare.

 “Every time someone jumps out and you scream then you immediately laugh, because we know we’re in a safe place,” said Dr. Christa McIntyre Rodriguez, an associate professor of neuroscience with UT Dallas.
-“That safe scare is what we really crave.”READ MORE: Flights Canceled, Tens Of Thousands Without Power As High Winds Howl Across North Texas
+“That safe scare is what we really crave.”READ MORE: Dallas Hospital Gets In the Halloween Spirit With Its Tiniest Patients

 She said these scary events can serve as an outlet where you can release pent up fears.